devpallab/react-image-library-without-nodejs/README.md

 • allow selecting the gallery section: hot, top, user;
 • allow specifying window and sort parameters;

-3) How to get started
+3) Setup Instructions

 i) Clone the repo.
-ii) Please go to the project folder and type 'npm install' in terminal to install all the dependencies.
-'npm run start-server' to start the backend server. iii)Once the backend is up , 'npm start' to start the Client app Start Backend server npm run start:server starts the node server.js on 5000

-iv)Start Client side in a separate terminal, Please go to the project folder and type npm start npm start
-Runs the app in the development mode. v)Open http://localhost:3000 to view it in the browser.
-This shiuld redirect the page to http://localhost:3000/gallery
+ii) Please go to the project folder and type 'npm install' in terminal to install all the dependencies. iii) Next run, 'npm run start-server' to start the backend server. iii) This will start backend in port 5000 iv)Next,Start Client side in a separate terminal, for that please go to the project folder and type npm start. v)Open http://localhost:3000 to view it in the browser.
+This should redirect the page to http://localhost:3000/gallery

-v) Set IMGUR client ID : https://api.imgur.com/oauth2/addclient We have alreay Set imgur client ID here: /backend/constants/constants
+v) If required, Set IMGUR client ID : https://api.imgur.com/oauth2/addclient We have alreay Set imgur client ID here: /backend/constants/constants

 4) Available Scripts
-In the project directory, you can run:
+In the project directory, you can run: npm test

-npm test
 Launches the test runner in the interactive watch mode.